Skip to main content

-All participants have to accredit themselves at the Accreditation Centre in order to be able to enter the European Parliament and the EYE Village.
+All registered participants have to accredit themselves at the Accreditation Centre in order to be able to enter the European Parliament and the EYE Village.

 The opening hours of the Accreditation Centre are:

-Peak accreditation hours will be on Friday, between 08:00 and 12:00.
+Peak accreditation hours will be on Friday, between 8:30 and 12:00.
 Avoid accreditation during these hours if possible.
 To avoid queues, we highly recommend you accredit on Thursday.

-• Group members and individual participants: Dark blue
+• Sponsored and individual participants: Dark blue

 Before entering the EYE Village

-As you approach the check, make sure that your bag and coat are open.
+As you approach the security check, make sure that your bag and coat are open.
 Security agents will make sure you do not carry prohibited items (list below).

 Before entering the European Parliament buildings